franko/gsl-shell/doc/user-manual/matrices.rst

 In general most of the matrix related functions can operate on both real or complex matrices and return the appropriate result.

 In order to create a new matrix you should use the :func:`matrix.new` function to define a *real* matrix and :func:`matrix.cnew` for a *complex* matrix.
-If you want a matrix by giving explicitely all its elements you can use instead the function :func:`matrix.def`.
+If you want a matrix by giving explicitly all its elements you can use instead the function :func:`matrix.def`.

 The :func:`new` function takes two mandatory arguments, the number of rows and of columns and an optional third argument.
-If the third argument is not given all the elements of the matrix are initialised to zero.
-Otherwise, if you provide a function of two variables, lets say i and j, it will be used to initialise the element of the matrix.
+If the third argument is not given all the elements of the matrix are initialized to zero.
+Otherwise, if you provide a function of two variables, lets say i and j, it will be used to initialize the element of the matrix.
 The provided function will be called for each element of the matrix with the index of row and column as an argument.
-This provides a very useful way to initialise matrices.
+This provides a very useful way to initialize matrices.
 As an example, let us suppose that we want to define a matrix ``m`` of dimension :math:`n \times n` whose elements are given by :math:`m_{jk} = \textrm{exp} (2 \pi i j k / n)`.

 In GSL Shell we can define the matrix with the following command::